KasiaWiesiolek/KasiaWiesiolek/README.md

 My name is Katarzyna Wiesiolek and I’m interested in software testing.
 My goal is to develop my knowledge and technical skills in testing area.
 I would like to share here all my gained experience.
-You can reach me at [LinkedIn](https://www.linkedin.com/in/katarzyna-wiesio%C5%82ek-8896a1247/)
 ## TOOLS
 * Jira
 * TestLink